 Néstor Augusto Gutiérrez Céspedes

 Gutiérrez Céspedes, Néstor Augusto, "Quantification of digestive utilization of dietary fiber from corn co-products in growing pigs" (2015).
 Graduate Theses and Dissertations.
-Paper 14410.
+14410.